 Sprinkling the world with whimsy, one wacky creation at a time.

 I have a few recurring characters: some little creatures that are mostly robot with a splash of something a little more delicate, some jaded women with an attachment to the science behind love, and my grumpy little owl called Herbert, and a bevy of bird portraits.
-I also do children’s portraits, and the occasional flower or piece of fruit, but my work tends toward the light and smile-inducing.
+I also do children’s portraits and pet portrait, and the occasional flower or piece of fruit, but my work tends toward the light and smile-inducing.

 I believe in giving back and donate a portion of my sales to organizations making the world a better place.